 - Single wall or facade: $1,500 to $4,500

-- Commercial building facade: varies widely by square footage and access
+- Commercial building facade: specified per project by square footage and access

 What Drives Cost Up